jrbjrb1212/Cpp-Crypto-Arbitrage-Framework/README.md

 ## Need for Speed, through C++ and Parallelization
 Pulling active ticker data and select orderbook data via public API endpoints from all trading pairs across 6 crypto exchanges is about **2.7 MB of JSON string data per pull**.
 That is about **46.6 GB** of ticker and orderbook data **per day** from only 6 exchanges.
 This framework downloads active ticker data, parses active ticker data, performs arbitrage finding, formats the arbitrage path, downloads relevant orderbook information, and determines realistic profitability.
 Most of these **operations are expensive**, time consuming operations that in the end will net a path that is deemed profitable. **If the path takes too long to compute the profitability/trading opportunity may have disappeared.**

 For the reason that **speed is royalty** in this situation, **C++ is used on all time dominant operations and** all operations that could have benefited from embarrassingly or **data parallelism** were accommodated.
 On my own hardware, the **time dominant factor** of this framework **is downloading json data** from public endpoints.
-Over 99% of time is spent simply downloading ticker and orderbook data, which is both good and bad, [see time break down soon](#speed-benchmarks-wip).
+Over 99% of time is spent simply downloading ticker and orderbook data, which is both good and bad.
 Operations acting on operable data are efficient, which makes the framework suffers from outside factors that **can not be avoided without additional hardware or data costs**.

 ## To Use Framework
 Install all libraries*